 If you want to submit a planning application, you can give your scheme the best possible chance of obtaining success by applying for pre-application advice first.

 Duty planner service

-If you have a general question about the planning application process, you can ask for a call-back from our duty planner.
+If you are unable to find the information you need in our frequently asked questions and have a general question about the planning application process, you can ask for a call-back from our duty planner.
+This service is now chargeable.
 The duty planner will not be able to advise about specific proposals as these should be discussed as part of the pre-application process.
 The duty planner will be able to help you by:

 - explaining our planning policies

 - giving you general advice on permitted development rights

 - explain whcih type of application is necessary for a proposal

 Further information can be found on our Duty planner service page.

 If you wish to have a formal decision from the council indicating that the existing or proposed use or building works are lawful, you need to apply for a Lawful Development Certificate.
 You can make the application through the Planning Portal - Lawful development certificate